 - When stones get passed then it causes pain in your ureter.
 A doctor will prescribe medicines to the patient to relax the ureter.

-It is a less invasive surgery which is done to check the upper urinary tract.
+- Ureteroscopy: It is a less invasive surgery that is done to check the upper urinary tract.
 In this process, a small instrument, telescope which is passed through the bladder and urethra.
 This is done to know the precise location of the stone.
 It is done by giving anesthesia.

-In this process, stones are removed by making a small puncture through the wound.
-PCNL is mainly performed to extract stones which are present in upper ureter or kidney.
+- Percutaneous Nephrolithotomy: In this process, stones are removed by making a small puncture through the wound.
+PCNL is mainly performed to extract stones that are present in upper ureter or kidney.
 It is done when other treatments are not effective.

 Do Kidney Stones Recur?

-Yes, most of individuals keep getting kidney stones who have the following habits:-
+Yes, most individuals who have the following habits:

 - Not physically active